sophiaalexander/GANs-for-High-Schoolers/TUTORIAL.md

 # GANDissect Tutorial Setup

-This tutorial branch of GAN Dissect can be cloned by copying this line into your command line
+This tutorial branch of GAN Dissect can be cloned by copying this into your command line:

 ```
 git clone --branch tutorial https://github.com/CSAILVision/gandissect.git